 UK-based Omex Agrifluids markets Omex CalMax, a foliar fertilizer for fruit and vegetable crops including coffee beans.
-Its high water-soluble calcium content (22,5%) improves fruit firmness, storability, colour and skin finish.
-Foliar application of watersoluble calcium also helps avoid the deficiencies commonly caused by the lock-up of calcium in soils of the coffee harvest.
-Benefits of foliarapplied Omex CalMax included: Higher coffee cherry and bean yields per tree
+Its high water-soluble calcium content (22.5%) improves fruit firmness, storability, colour and skin finish.
+Foliar application of watersoluble calcium also helps avoid the deficiencies commonly caused by the lock-up of calcium in soils.

-Coffee trials with Omex CalMax in Vietnam reported improvements in the growth of coffee bushes and the vield and quality
+Coffee trials with Omex CalMax in Vietnam reported improvements in the growth of coffee bushes and the yield and quality of the coffee harvest.
+Benefits of foliarapplied Omex CalMax included:

-- Increased branch extension growth · Higher bean quality as measured by bean size - Reduced frequency of green coffee bean defects including black, mouldy and broken beans
+- Higher coffee cherry and bean yields - Increased branch extension growth - Higher bean quality as measured by bean size - Reduced frequency of green coffee bean defects including black, mouldy and broken beans

-"Some coffee growing areas in Vietnam have inherently low pH soils, so enhanced cell and tissue strength afforded by the extra calcium, and translating into lower levels of berry disease with reduced berry drop and fungicide usage, offers exciting opportunities for farmers using Omex CalMax," comments Peter Prentis, Omex's export director.
+"Some coffee growing areas in Vietnam have inherently low pH soils, so enhanced cell and tissue strength afforded by the extra calcium, and translating into lower levels of berry disease with reduced berry drop and fungicide usage, offers exciting opportunities for farmers using Omex CalMax," comments Peter Prentis.
+Omex's export director.